timb-machine-mirrors/CoolerVoid-casper-fs/README.md

    4: secret_file2.img
    5: secret_file3.img
 ```
-If you want to study the static code to generate, look at the content at directory "templates".
+If you want to study the static code to generate, look at the directory "templates" content.

-The second step, generate your module
+The second step, generate your module.
 --

 If you want to generate a kernel module following your YAML file of rules, follow that command: